Land Trust Grant Fund

 Application Process:

 Momentum’s Land Trust Grant Fund Program will utilize an online grant application to access, complete, and submit your application.
-This will be made available when the application opens on April 2nd.
+This will be made available when the application opens on March 25, 2026.
 Applicants will be notified of funding decisions by email.
-Please allow time for our review and decision-making process.
+Please allow time for our participatory review and decision-making process by Community Grant Reviewers.

 Important dates: